Ben&Ben’s Debut Album ‘Limasawa Street’ Shines with Themes of Love and Optimism

 “Mitsa (Salamat)” — a mellow piece about being grateful to the things that were — is the perfect transition to one of the record’s quietest moments, “Baka Sakali.”
 The song, which features vocal works from one of their musical influences Ebe Dancel, is about holding on to the slightest piece of hope that things can still end up well.

 The second half of the album kicks off with “Lucena,” whose bright melodies put the beauty in letting go.
 The folk-pop collective then presents a socio-political image in the symbolic “Sampaguita” before dishing out a marching sound of love and optimism in the mid-tempo tune, “War.”
+The song was penned by violinist Kiefer Cabugao, who also lent his voice for this particular track.

 The gentleness Ben&Ben has earlier offered in “Leaves” can be found in their album’s “Godsent,” a tender and tranquil cut tackling a beyond-romantic love.
 As portrayed in the track’s artwork, this piece can be considered a tribute to matriarchal love.